ProteusMRIgHIFU/BabelBrain/docs/docs/results/results.md

 `STN_CTX_500_250kHz_6PPW_FullElasticSolution.nii.gz`

-This file contains the 3D pressure field in T1W coordinates.
-A sub-sampled version (1:2 ratio) is also saved (`<Target ID>_<Tx ID>_<Frequency ID>_<PPW ID>_FullElasticSolution_Sub.nii.gz`) for visualization tool that cannot handle very high-resolution Nifti files.
+This file contains the 3D pressure field in T1W coordinates subsampled with a 1:2 ratio for visualization tool that cannot handle very high-resolution Nifti files.

+`<Target ID>_<Tx ID>_<Frequency ID>_<PPW ID>_FullElasticSolution_Sub.nii.gz`

+This a sub-domain version with the original simulation resolution, suitable with tools such as fsleyes and 3DSlicer.

+`<Target ID>_<Tx ID>_<Frequency ID>_<PPW ID>_FullElasticSolution_Sub_NORM.nii.gz`

+This a sub-domain version with the original simulation resolution, normalized (0.0 to 1.0) with the pressure values in the brain region.
+All other tissue regions are set to 0.0.
+This file facilitates visualization to different normalized thresholds (e.g., 0.25, 0.5, etc.).
+Suitable with tools such as fsleyes and 3DSlicer.

 Supplementary Nifti files showing results for benchmarking are also saved.
 For example results in water-only conditions, including with Rayleigh integral.
 Water-conditions results are also needed to calculate the required $I_{SPPA}$ value to use to program devices during real experimentations.
 These acoustic maps should be considered **adimensional** and are mostly used for visualization purposes.

 # 3 - STL files
 BabelBrain will generate STL files of the transducer that will be in T1W coordinates and aligned using the planning and simulation information.